The Price of Salt: Background

-Jenny M. James also makes a comparison between Rindy and Therese, as if they are competing for Carol’s love.
-If we view the ending as a triumph on Therese’s behalf, Rindy loses her mother in a sense, feeding into the idea that same-sex relationships and parenthood are mutually exclusive.
-This problematic train of thought harks back to second wave radical feminism’s notion of political lesbianism, in which women could supposedly choose their sexuality as a political mean for change.
-Ellen Willis stated that certain “radical feminist” groups, such as The Feminists suggested that “living or sleeping with men was collaborating with the system” of patriarchy, and Denise Thompson wrote that during the 1970s “some lesbian feminists were insisting that lesbianism was central to feminism”.

-Many feminists involved in this movement also often condemned motherhood, thus pushing the narrative that women-loving-women relationships also meant a refusal of parenting.
-The “radical feminist predilection that nurture of children”, as well as domestic duties, are “naturalized women’s activities” is a pattern of thought echoed in Highsmith’s novel, as Carol seems to leave her motherhood behind to pursue a romantic relation with Therese.
-This idea is partially reinforced in The Price of Salt, perhaps subconsciously promoting a mirroring of maternal relations within lesbian relationships.
-Of course, it is equally as important to recognise the restrictions of the law at the time, as “lesbian mothers and gay fathers in this period lived under the threat of custody loss if their same-sex sexuality was discovered”.

 Publication history

 Highsmith's publisher, Harper & Bros, rejected the manuscript.
 Her agent warned her that she was committing career suicide by following Strangers on a Train with a blatantly lesbian novel.
 It was accepted by Coward-McCann and published in hardcover in 1952 with the "Claire Morgan" alias.
 She dedicated the book to "Edna, Jordy and Jeff"—three people whom Highsmith invented.

 The 25-cent lesbian pulp edition by Bantam Books appeared in 1953, followed by a mass market edition in 1969 by Macfadden Books.
 The Price of Salt subsequently fell out of print.

 In 1983, lesbian publishing house Naiad Press offered Highsmith $5,000 to reprint the novel under her own name, or $2,000 under the pseudonym.
 Highsmith accepted the latter and it was reissued in 1984.
 In 1990, the book was republished by Bloomsbury as Carol under Patricia Highsmith's name, with the addition of an afterword by her.
 Phyllis Nagy said Highsmith chose "Carol" because Highsmith, herself, "was Therese and the object of her desire wasn't herself...it was someone else."
 The novel was so personal to Highsmith that "it was difficult for her to take ownership of it as a writer for many years."